takashiishida/paper2slides/README.md

 > [!WARNING]
 > The script will download files from the internet (arXiv), send information to the OpenAI API, and compile locally.
 Please be cautious about the content being shared and the potential risks.

+> [!IMPORTANT]
+> Please respect the license of arXiv papers when using this tool.
+Each paper on arXiv has a specific license (CC BY, CC BY-SA, CC BY-NC-SA, CC BY-NC-ND, arXiv perpetual license, or CC Zero) that governs how the work can be used, modified, and distributed.
+Before creating and sharing slides from any paper, check the paper's license on its arXiv page and ensure your use complies with the license terms.
+For more information, see [arXiv's license documentation](https://info.arxiv.org/help/license/index.html).